-To prevent boredom from creeping in during these school holidays, we’ve put together a number of fun activities for children that you can try out even at home!
+To prevent boredom from creeping in while children are stuck inside at home, we’ve put together a number of fun activities that the whole family can enjoy!

 Home activities for children